 What is Reckless Operation in Massachusetts?

-One potential defense to a charge of reckless operation is that there was some sort of emergency that required you to drive in that particular manner.
-Whether or not this defense stands depends on an evaluation of whether or not a reasonable person would have acted in that way in light of your emergency.
+An emergency is one potential defense to a reckless operation charge in Massachusetts.
+This defense depends on an evaluation of whether or not a reasonable person would have acted in that way in light of your emergency.
 However, a more common approach to defense would be to argue that your driving did not amount to recklessness.
 Your driving record and criminal history are also relevant in considering how your case will be handled.